September 13, 2024

 Elena Gomez, CFO of Toast, stands out with her experience as European Finance Director at Charles Schwab, providing her with a global perspective that's crucial in today's interconnected business world.

-Board Experience for Aspiring Tech CFOs
+Board Experience for Aspiring CFOs

 Interestingly, about 25% of the CFOs in our study had experience serving on corporate boards before becoming CFO.
 This exposure to high-level strategic discussions and governance issues can be a significant asset in the CFO role.